lisawilliams/lisa/_posts/2023-8-30-this-is-a-story-about-a-library.markdown

 ![Woburn Public Library, Interior](https://i.ibb.co/WGhdfPX/woburn-public-library.jpg)

+<sub>_Woburn Public Library, Interior.
+Built in 1879, the library was designed by H.H.
+Richardson in a style that became known as "American Romanesque."_ Photo by Lisa Williams, taken 8/30/2023.</sub>

 This story won't make a lot of sense unless you understand _How Things Were Back Then._

 There were no cell phones, and there were actual commercials on television (not cable, you understand: old fashioned broadcast television) that implored adults to look around at 10PM and consider whether or not they knew where their children were.